Time Fairness in Online Knapsack Problems: Abstract

 \section{Abstract}

 The online knapsack problem is a classic problem in the field of online algorithms.
-Its canonical version asks how to pack items of different values and weights arriving online into a capacity-limited knapsack so as to maximize the total value of the admitted items. {Although optimal competitive algorithms are known for this problem,} they may be fundamentally \emph{unfair}, i.e., individual items may be treated inequitably in different ways.
-Inspired by recent attention to fairness in online settings, we develop a natural and practically-relevant notion of \textit{time fairness} for the online knapsack problem, and show that the existing optimal algorithms perform poorly under this metric.
-We propose a parameterized deterministic algorithm where the parameter precisely captures the Pareto-optimal trade-off between fairness and competitiveness.
-We show that randomization is theoretically powerful enough to be simultaneously competitive and fair; however, it does not work well in practice, using trace-driven experiments.
-To further improve the trade-off between fairness and competitiveness, we develop a fair, robust (competitive), and consistent learning-augmented algorithm with substantial performance improvement in trace-driven experiments.
+Its canonical version asks how to pack items of different values and weights arriving online into a capacity-limited knapsack so as to maximize the total value of the admitted items.
+Although optimal competitive algorithms are known for this problem, they may be fundamentally \emph{unfair}, i.e., individual items may be treated inequitably in different ways.
+We formalize a practically-relevant notion of \textit{time fairness} which effectively models a trade off between static and dynamic pricing in a motivating application such as cloud resource allocation, and show that existing algorithms perform poorly under this metric.
+We propose a parameterized deterministic algorithm where the parameter precisely captures the Pareto-optimal trade-off between fairness (static pricing) and competitiveness (dynamic pricing).
+We show that randomization is theoretically powerful enough to be simultaneously competitive and fair; however, it does not work well in experiments.
+To further improve the trade-off between fairness and competitiveness, we develop a nearly-optimal learning-augmented algorithm which is fair, consistent, and robust (competitive), showing substantial performance improvements in numerical experiments.